jrspan/dobbelsteenbep/README.md

 ## Table of Contents
 - Software requirements
+- User interface overview
-- Using Die Logging tool
+- Usage of logging tool
-- Using Die Results tool
+- Usage of results tool

 ## Software requirements
 The only requirements that are needed for the device are a (stable) bluetooth connection and the ability to execute Python codes.